Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 Grooves and beading in the center panel or along the frame can add depth or give a nod to traditional design.
 These small touches might seem subtle, but they can completely change the feel of the door and the overall space around it.

-How to Choose the Right Type of Cabinet Door
+How to Choose the Right Cabinet Door Style

 Some doors cost more upfront but offer better value over time.
-For example, solid wood cabinet doors might carry a higher price tag than MDF, but they hold up better in high-use spaces and can be refinished instead of replaced.
-On the flip side, MDF or veneered options keep costs lower and still look great, especially when paired with the right finish.
+For example, solid wood cabinet doors might carry a higher price tag than MDF, but they hold up better in high-use spaces.
+They can also be refinished instead of replaced to further extend their lifespan.
+On the flip side, MDF or veneered options keep costs lower at the outset and still look great, especially when paired with the right finish, but they won’t last as long and can’t be refinished the way that hardwood can.

-At Eagle Woodworking, we offer a full range of cabinet doors, including solid wood, MDF, Shaker, and flat panel styles.
+At Eagle Woodworking, we offer a full range of cabinet doors, from traditional raised panel cabinet doors to modern flat panel options.
 Our team works with contractors, designers, and homeowners to create premium-grade components that fit perfectly and hold up beautifully over time.
 Explore our cabinet doors to find the right match for your next project.

 Frequently Asked Questions